isomerpages/mol-services/designoptions/00a-move-house(accordion).md

        - [Executive Condominium (EC)](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/executive-condominiums){:target="_blank}<br>
   - title: Resale flats
     content: |
       You can buy a resale flat as long as there is at least 1 Singapore Citizen or 2 Singapore Permanent Residents (PR) to form an eligible family unit in the application.
-Read more about the various eligibility schemes <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/eligibility-" target="_blank">here.</a>
+Read more about the [other eligibility conditions](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/eligibility-){:target="_blank"}
   - title: Priority Schemes
     content: |
       A computerised balloting system will determine your queue number for selection of flats.
 Your chances may be improved through [HDB priority schemes](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes){:target="_blank"}.
 [More details here](/government-services/buying-a-hdb/eligibility/){:target="_blank"}